XC9292/Time-Series-Transformer-and-API-Deployment/README.md

 ### Training

-To train the model, you can run the `train_transformer.py` script with the desired configuration file.
+To train the model, you can run the `train_transformer.py` script with the desired configuration file (I have provided two configuration files in `cfg/`).

 ```bash
 python train_transformer.py --cfg <config_name> --ws <window_size>